HEART OF CENTRAL

 From high country passes to remote arid valleys, huge quartz seams and charming remote inns.
 This expedition is as magical as it gets.
 Six days of wonderfully diverse four wheel driving while exploring Central Otago history, characters and scenery.
 To cater for differing budgets, accommodation and food is not included in tour prices.
 Clients have the option to stay at lodges, hotels, motels, pubs and motor camps on this tour.
 Do not want to drive yourself? no problem, jump in the lead guide vehicle. (max 4 pax)

-Six days starting in Omarama.
-For clients starting in Queenstown this tour can be run in reverse if necessary.
+Six days starting in Queenstown.
+For clients starting in Omarama this tour can be run in reverse if necessary.

-All participants to meet in Omarama for a compulsory logistics & safety talk @ 5:30pm.
+All tag along participants to meet in Queenstown for a compulsory logistics & safety talk @ 5:30pm.
 Vehicles will be inspected and gear lists checked off.
 This night provides a good chance for meet and greet, and sort out any last minute requirements.

 Nestled under the Hawkdun Range, the small 1860s village of Naseby is now home to only 120 people.
 It’s hard to believe it was once home to 4000 miners, 18 stores, 14 hotels, two butchers and a hospital.
 From Naseby we climb up the side of Mt Buster, entering the Oteake conservation area and onto the Keyburn gold diggings.
 We have ample time to explore the extensive exposed quartz reefs and workings.
 From here we traverse this remarkable range and make our way back to Naseby.
 Accommodation options include a stay at the unique 1862 Danseys Pass Coach Inn, The Royal or The Ancient Briton (both 1863) in Naseby.